frieburd/MiniDspShd/README.md

-# A MiniDSP SHD plugin for Logitech Media Server #
+# A miniDSP SHD plugin for Logitech Media Server #

-This is a Logitech Media Server (LMS) plugin to provide hardware volume control of the MiniDSP SHD.
+This is a Logitech Media Server (LMS) plugin to provide hardware volume control of the miniDSP SHD.

 TODO - add installation and setup instructions here.